MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

     {-# MINIMAL toEnum, fromEnum #-}
 ```

-When you derive `Enum` the order will be generated as left-to-right order of data constructors (without parameters, an enumeration consists of one or more nullary).
-Similarly, deriving `Bounded` will use first and last data constructor.
+When you derive `Enum`, the order will be generated as left-to-right order of data constructors (without parameters, an enumeration consists of one or more nullary ones).
+Similarly, deriving `Bounded` will use the first and the last data constructor.

 Enumerations have also the `..` syntactic sugar.
 For example, `[1..10]` is translated to `enumFromThen 1 10` and `[1,5..100]` is translated to `enumFromThenTo`

 ## FP in other languages

-Functional programming concepts that you learn in pure functional language are applicable in other non-functional languages as well.
-Simply because those languages adopt some principles which make them more useful (or not so useless).
+Functional programming concepts that you learn in a pure functional language may be more or less applicable in other languages, as well, according to the concepts supported and how well they are implemented.
+Also, some languages provide serious functional constructs, but they are quite cumbersome syntactically, which repels their common usage (yes, we point to you, JavaScript ;-)

 ### C/C++

-C++ is general purpose object oriented programming language based on C which is imperative procedural language.
-In both is possible to create functions (and procedures).
-There is no control if a function is pure or not (if it is making side effects).
+C++ is a general purpose object-oriented programming language based on C, which is an imperative procedural language.
+In both, it is possible to create functions (and procedures).
+There is no control if a function is pure or not (i.e. making side effects).
 And in C/C++ you need to deal with mutability, pointers and working with memory on low level (de/allocation).
-But typing is strict and you can make higher order functions with "function pointer" types.
+Typing is strict and you can make higher-order functions with "function pointer" types.

 ```cpp
 int calculate(int(*binOperation)(const int, const int), const int operandA, const int operandB){